Elektro-L No. 3 prepares for launch

 On October 5, NPO Lavochkin announced that on September 3, the Elektro-L3 had been transferred to the checkout and test station, KIS, for final but non-integrated tests and confirmed that its launch had been scheduled for October 2019.
 According to the company, all components of the spacecraft had been manufactured, including the service module and the payload module, except for the heliophysics instrument complex, GGAK.
 NPO Lavochkin promised the delivery of the GGAK payload in January 2019.

-Only after the installation of the GGAK payload, the satellite would enter acceptance tests, including electric tests, radio checks inside echoless chamber and mechanical load tests.
+Only after the installation of the GGAK payload, the satellite would enter acceptance tests, including electric tests, radio checks inside anechoic chamber and mechanical load tests, the announcement said.

 Scenes at NPO Lavochkin showing the assembly of the Elektro-L satellite or one of its prototypes circa 2016.
 Credit: Roskosmos